aramboyajyan/d7level2/README.md

 The following actions are executed upon installation:

 - Text formats created: `Filtered HTML` and `Full HTML`.
-- [Rubik](http://drupal.org/project/rubik) is enabled and set as administrator theme.
+- A simple child theme based on [Rubik](http://drupal.org/project/rubik) is enabled and set as administrator theme.
+Child theme enables you to make necessary modifications without touching the theme itself.
 - All necessary default blocks (help, content) are assigned to proper regions in both - front-end and back-end themes
 - Node type created: `Page`.
 Not promoted to front page, hidden author info and with comments disabled.
 - Create new role for administrators and grant all permissions to it.